tri-cods/html-css/sections/03-basic.md

     mkdir htmlpractice
     ```

-4. Use your VS Code text editor to create a file called `index.html`: `code index.html`.
+4. Use your VS Code text editor to create a file called `index.html` -- try this command: `code index.html`.
+(If it doesn't work, that's ok; just open the file in VS Code using your GUI).
-5. Type or paste the template above (starting with `<!DOCTYPE html>`) into the new file.
+5. Type the template above (starting with `<!DOCTYPE html>`) into the new file.

-The `index.html` file is your default homepage for the website we are creating.
-This is an industry standard, because web browsers tend to recognize the `index.html` page as the opening page to the directory that is your website.
+The `index.html` file is the homepage for the website we are creating -- the name 'index' is conventionally used to refer to the opening page to the directory that is your website.
 See [here](https://www.lifewire.com/index-html-page-3466505) for more explanation.

-Once you've created your new file, open it with a web browser using your graphical user interface:
+Once you've created your new file and saved that content, open it with a web browser using your graphical user interface:

 On macOS, click on the Finder in your dock (the apps at the bottom of the screen) and click on Desktop on the left.
 From there, navigate to `projects`, then `htmlpractice`.
 Alternately, you can click the projects folder icon on your Desktop and find it from there.
 If you're using a Mac and would prefer to use the command line, you can also type `open index.html` from within your `htmlpractice` folder.